 You can’t anticipate when the next blow will come or what it will be.
 Therefore, you spend most of your days in survival mode, trying to counter-intuit the next attack and avoid it from happening at all costs.

-We are not meant to be in that Fight or Flight mode for long periods of time.
-The purpose of that high adrenaline rush is to aid you in getting out of a detrimental situation, so that you can get back to a peaceful state of being.
+We are not meant to be in that Fight or Flight mode for long periods.
+The purpose of that high adrenaline rush is to aid you in getting out of a detrimental situation so that you can get back to a peaceful state of being.

 Common symptoms of PTSD from narcissistic abuse:

 - Erratic Emotions

 - Irregular Sleeping Patterns